umbertopuddu/LinearRegression/README.md

 - The **C version** completed inference in just a few **milliseconds**
 - The **Python version** took over **600ms**

-💥 That’s a **~100x speedup**, thanks to the low-level, no-overhead nature of C. Test yourself!
+💥 That’s a **~100x speedup**, thanks to the low-level, no-overhead nature of C. Test it yourself !

 ---